 Where to Stay in Paris

-If you prefer an apartment, we recommend Plum Guide.
-They curate their listings carefully so the quality tends to be high across all price points.
-We’ve stayed at a number of their properties around the world, including a beautiful apartment in Paris with Eiffel Tower views.
-See their Paris listings here.
+If you’d prefer an apartment, we recommend Plum Guide.
+They curate their listings carefully, so quality tends to be high across all price points.
+We’ve stayed in a number of their places around the world, including a lovely apartment in Paris with Eiffel Tower views.
+If none of the above suits, we’ve a whole post on Airbnb alternatives with more ideas.

 Practicalities for Visiting Paris